Public conservation resources

 For more than 35 years, AMWUA, its members, and partners have joined together to provide residents and businesses with the information, tools, and assistance to take action.
 Working collaboratively, AMWUA advocates responsible water stewarship that supports economic prosperitty and safeguards Arizona's water supplies for future generations.

 NAMWUA represents a group of northern Arizona municipalities that work together to speak as one voice for water policy.
-Created in 2002, NAMWUA is managed by an Executive Board of elected officials from either northen Arizona municipalities.
+Created in 2002, NAMWUA is managed by an Executive Board of elected officials from either northern Arizona municipalities.

 The Southern Arizona Water Users Association (SAWUA) is comprised of 15 members, including the largest water providers in the Tucson region, wastewater reclamation entities, and agricultural water users.
 The Association coordinates in the development of effective water resource policy and planning in an effort to preserve and enhance the quality and quantity of the region's water resources.